rochars/byte-data/BUILDING.md

 https://people.debian.org/~aurel32/qemu/powerpc/

 ## Compilation
-**byte-data** UMD dist uses [Google Closure Compiler](https://github.com/google/closure-compiler-js) with compilation level set to ADVANCED, so properties that have not been exported will be renamed (and likely result in errors in the compiled browser version).
+**byte-data** UMD dist uses [Google Closure Compiler](https://github.com/google/closure-compiler-js) with compilation level set to ADVANCED, so properties that have not been exported will be renamed (and likely result in errors).